aiaustin/planners/README.md

 http://www.aiai.ed.ac.uk/project/early-planners/

 ## Nonlin: (1974-82)
 The original hierarchical task network, partial-order planner - used as the basis for text book descriptions of this type of technology (Russell & Norvig).
 Nonlin was created in 1975-1976 during the first year of the UK Science Research Council project entitled "Planning: a joint AI/OR Approach" whose Principal Investigator was Professor Bernard Meltzer.
-Lesley Daniel was the Operational Research researcher on the project.
+Austin Tate was the AI researcher on the project and Lesley Daniel was the Operational Research researcher.
 Nonlin continued to be developed in the 1982-3 period in joint work with Steve Vere at the NASA Jet Propulsion Laboratory (who created the DEVISER planner), and with Andrew Whiter at Systems Designers Ltd in the UK.
-Brian Drabble's Excalibur planner built on Nonlin by adding a qualitative process reasoner.
+Brian Drabble's Excalibur planner was built on Nonlin by adding a qualitative process reasoner.
 Writen in POP2.

 http://www.aiai.ed.ac.uk/project/nonlin/